BACK TO ALL ARTICLES

 We see science as a gift from God, one that can illuminate truths about Creation.
 Good science – meaning that which seeks to benefit the world – enriches Christian faith and helps us fulfil our God-given potential.
 For good and ill science shapes our culture, through language and concepts and rapidly-changing technology.
 By engaging with science, we engage with all the people whose lives are shaped by it, from scientists and engineers to the general public.

-Experienced preachers, liturgists, and musicians will share their thoughts on science-engaged worship.
+In the posts below experienced preachers, liturgists, and musicians share their thoughts on science-engaged worship.
 We hope this will provide a handy reference guide on how to introduce science into services.

-We’re kicking off with a post on nature and science in hymns.
+We’re kicking off with two posts on nature and science in hymns and worship music.
 Music affects us in a special way, and well-chosen music can bring all the other elements of a service together.

 Our third post, from Dr Jennifer Brown, is all about how best to prepare sermons linking to a scientific theme.